justsomeon123/TkIDE/README.md

 ### Info

 - Will try to work on load times (not happening lol)
     > On the previous note, numba might be used in the future.
+    > On that note, I might now use pyjion as an attempt to speed it up.
 - more features - maybe?
 - Updated yearly for major updates.
 -  Usually updated monthly for minor updates.